Applicant tracking software (ATS) organizes every aspect of finding and signing the most qualified people for your company.

 Like Workable and BreezyHR, JazzHR is a standalone ATS.
 It handles end-to-end recruiting, from sourcing top candidates, assessing them, and bringing them onboard through a collaborative interview process.

-I like it best for companies that are always hiring.
+We like it best for companies that are always hiring.
 No other ATS we looked at gives you such a deep toolkit to build out a constant recruiting strategy.
 Your HR team won’t have to switch the way you do business to start using JazzHR today:

 - Deep feature sets: Screening, assessments, reporting, automations, ranking, approvals–JazzHR gives you a solid range of options everywhere an ATS should be strong.